-Calendula vs Marigold are two popular plants that are often confused with each other.
-Both belong to the Asteraceae family and have similar-looking flowers, but they are different in many ways.
-As someone who has grown both plants in my garden, I can tell you that there are distinct differences between them that are worth exploring.
+Calendula vs Marigold – two popular plants often confused with each other.
+Both belong to the Asteraceae family and have similar-looking flowers.
+However, they are different in many ways.
+As someone who has grown both plants in my garden, I can tell you there are distinct differences worth exploring.
+Let’s dive into the fascinating world of Calendula and Marigold!

 Calendula, also known as pot marigold or Calendula officinalis, is a medicinal herb that has been used for centuries to treat various ailments.
 It has bright orange or yellow flowers that bloom in the summer and fall.
 Marigolds, on the other hand, are annual flowers that belong to the Tagetes genus.
 They come in a variety of colors, including yellow, orange, and red, and are often used in gardens as borders or to add color to flower beds.